tstahlhut/net_practice/README.md

-# net_practice
+# Net_Practice
-Net_pratice is a project of the core curriculum of 42 school where you learn about networks in general and TCP/IP addressing, subnetting and routing in special.
+Net_pratice is a project of the core curriculum of 42 school which let's you dive deeper into system administration and discover networking.
+Net_Practice is about networks in general and TCP/IP addressing, subnetting and routing in specific.
+The project consists of 10 exercises where you have to configure small-scale networks in a training interface.
+In this Readme I have gathered all the relevant information you need in order to understand TCP/IP addressing and pass the module.

 ## 1. What is an IP Address?